Free shipping to Canada and the US for orders over $40

 Combine 1 part of coarsely ground coffee to 8 parts of cold water in a container with a lid and allow to steep on the counter for 6-8 hours.
 Remove the coffee filters or strain your brew, and enjoy it iced or warmed up!

 Proportionately, a standard eight-ounce cup of water would require one ounce of coffee.
-Cold brewing the coffee allows the beans to release their full flavor since the coffee isn’t being passed through a filter to absorb the oil in the beans.
-Additionally, because the coffee grounds steep instead of percolate, the water draws the full flavor from the bean slowly.
+Cold brewing the coffee allows the beans to release their full flavour since the coffee isn’t being passed through a filter to absorb the oil in the beans.
+Additionally, because the coffee grounds steep instead of percolate, the water draws the full flavour from the bean slowly.

 Electricity isn’t the be-all end-all when it comes to preparing a good cup of coffee.
 After all, it’s believed coffee was first discovered and prepared in Ethiopia in the 9th century, and electricity only started being used in homes in the 20th century – but people enjoyed coffee long before electricity became a ubiquitous modern convenience.